 If you’re unsure whether to opt for a hot tub or a swimming pool, you may want to think about another option.
 Swim spas have the benefit of allowing you to work out as well as relax.
-Here we explore the benefits of swim spas and answer the important question, “how are swim spas heated?”
+Here we explore the questions about heated swim spas, including the methods to heat a swim spa, benefits of heat provided by swim spa and more.

 What are swim spas?